 As Backe et al (2018) point out, most of the literature focuses on cyberbullying among heterosexual adolescents in high-income countries.
-Demographic data on perpetrators is limited, prevalence estimates are inconsistent, and al-most no primary research has been conducted in low- and middle-income countries (LMIC).
-Cyberviolence is not only associated with negative psychological, social, and reproductive health outcomes but it is also linked with offline violence, disproportionately affecting women, girls, and sexual and gender minorities.
+Demographic data on perpetrators are limited, prevalence estimates are inconsistent, and almost no primary research has been conducted in low- and middle-income countries (LMIC).
+Cyberviolence is not only associated with negative psychological, social, and reproductive health outcomes but also it is linked with offline violence, disproportionately affecting women, girls, and sexual and gender minorities.

-In this chapter we provide the reader with the most common types of cyberviolence and the terminology used.
+In this chapter we provide the most common typesof cyber violence and the terminology used.
 There are many overlaps and several terms for one form of violence.
-Also, not all forms or instances of cyberviolence are equally severe and not all of them necessarily require a criminal law solution but may be addressed by a graded approach and a combination of preventive, educational, protective and other measures (Council of Europe 2018).
+Also not all forms or instances of cyberviolence are equally severe and not all of them necessarily require a criminal law solution but may be addressed by a graded approach and a combination of preventive, educational, protective and other measures (Council of Europe 2018).

+CYBERVIOLENCE CONCEPTS AND RELATED TERMINOLOGY

-VIOLENCE CONCEPTS LATED TERMINOLOGY CYBERVIOLENCE Cyberviolence Online Harassment online violence, digital violence, digital abuse, cyber VAWG, cyber abuse, cyber agression, technol- ogy-related violence Electronic harassment, Inter- Cyberharassment Defamation and other damage to reputation Cyberbullying ICT-related violations of privacy Computer intrusions Computer intrusions Taking, sharing, net harassment, cyber gender harassment, cyber/online sexual harassment, technology related cyber VAWG manipulation of data Cyberbullying electronic bullying, Internet bul- lying, cyber aggression, online bullying hate crime · Kidnapping exploitation and Against groups - Sexual violence - Sexual abuse of Against groups - Rape children based on - Torture - Sexual abuse • race - Extortion - Child prostitution • thnicity - Blackmail - Child prostitution • religion - Swatting - Child prostitution • sexual - Incitement to - Solicitation of children CDA Cyberdating violence, electronic teen dating violence, online dat- ing abuse, Internet partner cyber aggression, cyber teasing, Digital dating abuse (DDA), electronic leashing orientation disability etc. etc. Source: Backe et al. 2018 Source: Council of Europe, 2018
+online violence, digital violence, digital abuse, CVAWG, cyber Cyberviolence abuse, cyber aggression, technology related violence Electronic harassment, Internet harassment, cyber gender Online harassment, cyber/online sexual harassment, technology Harassment related/CVAWG electronic bullying, Internet bullying, cyber aggression, online Cyberbullying bulling Cyberdating violence, electronic teen dating violence, online dating abuse, Internet partner cyber aggression, cyber teasing, CDA Digital dating abuse (DDA), electronic leashing

+(Source: Backe et al. 2018)